hoodunit/purescript-payload/README.md

 See the [Movies example tests](./examples/movies/Test.purs) for further examples of client API calls and the [GitHub API example](./examples/client-github) for an example of calling an external API.

-The client library uses the [Affjax library](https://github.com/slamdata/purescript-affjax) under the hood.
-If you are using the client on Node.js, you will need to install the `xhr2` package.
+The client library uses the native browser and Node.js Fetch API.
+If you need to support older browsers or Node.js version, this needs to be polyfilled.

 ## Building